The Variety of Payment Methods May Surprise You

 Still not a believer?
 Let’s look at the bottom of a check.
 What do all those numbers mean?
 They include our financial institution’s routing number and our account number.
 It doesn’t take a deep thinker to figure out what kind of financial damage could befall us if those two numbers fell into the wrong hands.

 Additionally, checks are no longer even accepted by many businesses.
-Many restaurants and gas stations have a sign stating that checks are about as welcome as the plague.
+Many restaurants and gas stations have signs stating that checks are about as welcome as COVID-19.

-Generally, though, I can see a place for cards like these in household finances, particularly for variable expenses like groceries, entertainment, dining out, or chocolate.
-What?
-Don’t all households have a chocolate category in their budget?
+Generally, though, I can see a place for cards like these in household finances, particularly for variable expenses like groceries, entertainment, or dining out.
 After loading the budgeted amount for the month onto the prepaid card, we can use it till it’s gone, but then it’s gone.
 We leave the other methods of payment home, and we can’t overspend.

 Additionally, money orders are typically limited in size to $1,000 or less.
 However, they do make for a decent payment option if we want to ensure the payment is not slowed by check processing or to avoid carrying a lot of cash to make a major purchase (such as buying a used car or buying something off of Craigslist or eBay).